 We recommend that management consider the costs and benefits of obtaining an employee, consultant, volunteer, or board member with the appropriate technical expertise to satisfy the requirements of SAS.

-Management's Response: The Agency will consider the costs and benefits of implementing the auditor's recommendations.
+Management's Response: The Agency has considered the costs and benefits of implementing the auditor's recommendation, and determined the cost would exceed the benefit.

 SCHEDULE OF FINDINGS AND RESPONSES (CONTINUED)